50+ European Alternatives to US Tech: The Privacy-First Business Stack

 EU Data Act anti-lock-in provisions take effect.
 GDPR fines hit 443 breach notifications per day.

-The numbers tell the story.
-61% of European CIOs plan to shift more workloads to local or regional providers due to geopolitical concerns.
+The decision-makers are already moving.
+61% of European CIOs plan to shift more workloads to local or regional providers over geopolitical concerns.
 53% plan to restrict use of US hyperscalers, and 44% have already started.
-78% of German companies believe they are too dependent on US cloud providers.
-And Germany's state of Schleswig-Holstein has already migrated 40,000 email accounts off Microsoft, switched 30,000 workstations from MS Office to LibreOffice, and is planning a full Windows-to-Linux migration.
-Estimated savings: EUR 15 million per year in licensing alone.
+78% of German companies say they are too dependent on US cloud providers.
+That is not a survey of activists.
+That is the people who sign the cloud contracts.

 Cloud hosting and infrastructure